thegenius/LogicWeaver/README.md

 }
 ```

-create an executor to run the logic definition
+### Step 4. create an executor to run the logic definition
 ```java

 public class Main {